 Lesson 3: Increase Foot Traffic with Outdoor Signage

 This lesson is going to be short and sweet.
 Here it goes – GET ATTENTION BY ANY MEANS NECESSARY!

 See, I wrote that line to get your attention.
 You’re reading this sentence but your eyes still see the previous sentence in peripheral.
 That’s the point!

 The same holds true when you use outdoor signage for your retail business.
 If you own a brick and mortar location, feather flags, tube man, banners/signage are all forms of getting attention.
 Each serves a different purpose but they can all be used in conjunction to increase your foot traffic.

 Let’s get into it.

-A store without signage isn’t a store; it’s a location.
+A store without signage isn’t a store, it’s a location.
 Some form of a sign is important to signal who you are, what you do and what you sell.
-If you’re in a heavy traffic location professional signage is a must.
-The way people see and judge your business is based on the quality of your sign.
+If you’re in a heavy traffic location, professional signage is a must.
+That way people see and judge your business based on the quality of your sign.